ibrahimyzc/Numerical-Analysis-Projects/Finite Element Methods for Elliptic PDEs/README.md

-# Finite Element Methods for Elliptic PDEs
+# Finite Element Solution of Elliptic PDEs

 This project involves writing and implementing a finite element code to solve an elliptic partial differential equation (PDE) using continuous piecewise linear basis functions on a triangular grid.
 The project includes solving several problems with varying coefficients and calculating the error estimates for different mesh refinements.